Run Initial SQL

 For more information about the

-tsm configuration set command, see the Tableau Server Help.
+tsm configuration set command, see the Tableau Server Help(Link opens in a new window).

 Parameters in an initial SQL statement